herodragmon/gator/README.md

 # Gator
-gator is a command-line and API tool for managing custom RSS/Atom feed subscriptions and aggregating their content, with multi-user support and PostgreSQL as its backend database.
+gator is a simple command-line and API tool for managing custom RSS/Atom feed subscriptions and aggregating their content, with multi-user support and PostgreSQL as its backend database.
 This project is intended to help users register, log in, manage their feeds, and browse aggregated content efficiently.

 ---